For event agencies, marketing/HR and the public sector

 Encoder

 If you want to create a livestream and reuse your event content, an encoder is the best choice.
-It converts your video from a raw format to a digital format that can be streamed online.
-The common formats are called RTMP Stream, or a the slightly rarer variants HLS or SRT.
+It converts your video from a raw format into a digital format that can be streamed online.
+The most common formats are called RTMP Stream, or the somewhat rarer variants HLS or SRT.

-or beginners and mid-range streaming configurations, an inexpensive and easy-to-use encoder software like the free OBS Studio is sufficient.
-However, for a worry-free experience, encoder hardware is recommended.
-Hardware encoders are simple and stress-free and do only one thing: encode.
-Popular are e.g. the Video mixer ATEM Mini with built-in encoder.
+For beginners and mediocre streaming configurations, an inexpensive and easy-to-use encoder software such as the free OBS Studio out.
+However, encoder hardware is recommended for a worry-free experience.
+Hardware encoders are simple and stress-free and only do one thing: encode.
+Popular examples are the Video mixer ATEM Mini with built-in encoder.

 Additional equipment

-Finally, you should gather all the extras you need for a functional and optimized setup.
-Consider setting up an accessories drawer for different devices.
-Start the collection with these useful accessories:
+Finally, you should put together all the extras you need for a functional and optimized setup.
+Think about whether you want to set up an accessory compartment for different devices.
+Start your collection with these useful accessories:

 • Extension cable